Got Questions? Got Homework?*

 Q.Will there be more books about Millicent, Stanford, and Emily?

-A. My most recent book is called WARP SPEED and it's about Marley Sandelski, a Star Trek geek from Stanford’s novel.
+A. A 4th book is WARP SPEED and it's about Marley Sandelski, a Star Trek geek from Stanford’s novel.
 Millie, Emily, and Stanford make appearances in the book, along with Digger.
 This novel takes place during the next school year and is a spin-off from the others.

 Q. Say, Lisa, what else have you written?